What is the serious case review and what will it enquire into?

 The review is being led by Edina Carmi, independent chair, and Jane Wonnacott, lead reviewer.
 Please contact them via the single point of contact if there is any information relevant to the review that you would like to share.
-The single point of contact for this review is Sarah Bennett who can be contacted at email@example.com or telephone 07469 100487.
+The single point of contact for this review is Sarah Bennett who can be contacted at email@example.com

 For more information on how we will treat the information you share, you can download a confidentiality statement here.

 If you or members of your family, or friends and colleagues have been affected by the impact of child sexual abuse, directly or indirectly, and would like some help or support, there are a number of ways that you can do this.
 You may wish to speak to your GP who can refer you locally for counselling.
 There is also a range of ways in which you can find out more, or seek help and support: over the phone, face to face or online.
 Here are two suggestions of organisations to contact:

 The National Association for People Abused in Childhood (NAPAC) offers support to adult survivors of all types of childhood abuse.
 NAPAC can be accessed nationally.

 The National Society for the Prevention of Cruelty to Children (NSPCC) also has the following webpages which may be helpful: